gabbo89/EEA2024-2025/docs/3a5_meta-analysis_arabidopsis.md

 > intersect_CHH.txt
 ```

 Now we have files with the methylation values for each percentile and each cytosine context.
 Since we want to draw a graph with the average values per percentile, we need to sort the files based on the percentile values.
-This can be easyli achieved with the `sort` command.
+This can be easily achieved with the `sort` command.

 ```bash
 # For CG context